Xinzhe99/StackMFF/README.md

 ![image](https://github.com/user-attachments/assets/9ff49f42-071b-485b-9a32-b2730aee085b)
 ![image](https://github.com/user-attachments/assets/e4cd0f74-3fb2-43a3-bfac-bfe76630d04f)

-## Prepare datasets for evaluation
+## 🌈Prepare datasets for evaluation
 We have prepared all the evaluation datasets for you, which can be downloaded [here](https://pan.baidu.com/s/1n68SffCOg5RpzRgCIuuy4g?pwd=cite).
 Put Datasets_StackMFF to data/Datasets_StackMFF
 If you want to make your own evaluation dataset, please refer to the following: